francoiducat/spring-academy/README.md

 // }
 //}
 ```

+### RowMapper interface
+- for mapping a single row of a rs to an object
+- used for both single or multiple row queries
+- return type paramatized
-- Map rs with domain object with jdbcTemplate.queryForObject (with callback and lambda)
+- Map rs with one domain object with jdbcTemplate.queryForObject (with callback and lambda)
 ```java
 Customer customer = jdbcTemplate.queryForObject("SELECT * PERSON where ID = ?",
 (rs, rowNum) -> new Customer(rs.getString(name)), id);
 ```
-- Map rs with domain objects with jdbcTemplate.query (with callback with explicit RowMapper)
+- Map rs with list of domain objects with jdbcTemplate.query (with callback with explicit RowMapper)
 ```java
 List<Customer> customers = jdbcTemplate.query("SELECT blabla",
 new RowMapper<Customer>(){